 And the verdict fell.
 Teary-eyed, my mother’s friend, who had helped us all along the trembling day, announced us what would happen next.
 We would most-probably be going from emergency hotels to emergency hotels, and somehow the city’s representatives would realize the help that we crucially needed.
 The next weeks and months were uncertain.

 There was shame and there was fear.
 ‘Who could I ever confide in?
 What’s happened to us is shameful, I have to hide.
 No one would understand’ I thought endlessly.
 At the same time, you don’t wish that anyone else has to go through it.
 And it is true, indeed, that unless you’ve been in these shoes, you will never fully understand.
 But that is not people’s fault, and you should definitely not refrain from opening up to someone you trust.
 Put away the shame.
 I kept it all to myself for two days.
 It was overwhelming.
-The only person I could confide in were my family — when all I really needed was to get the hell out of this awful environment filled with negative energy.
+The only person I could confide in was my family — when all I really needed was to get the hell out of this awful environment filled with negative energy.

 And it went on and on.
-Confined in a room for three persons in an emergency shelter, we were paying attention not to come across anyone we knew in the area.
+Confined in a room for three persons in an emergency shelter, we were paying attention not to come stumble upon we knew in the area.
 We were spending hours doing paperwork day by day or at the town hall.
 I discovered the painful reality behind social housing, and poverty in general, in France, shell-shocked to learn hidden facts about the individualistic and all-too-corrupted society we live in.
 We were writing letters to ministers, representatives and even got a response from the President of the Republic.
 Was this even real?
 We were struggling to find meals to eat in our hotel room — sandwiches, Chinese rice, sandwiches…Nevertheless, we were grateful to have a roof over our heads, even for an indefinite period of time, because we knew what it was like to lose it.
 Four months stuck in that room.

 Moving away willingly is very different from being evicted.
 There will always be those memories, be it painful or cheerful, when coming back in this area, these streets.

 This was certainly the most traumatizing day of my life, so far.
 Had I ever thought I’d fit in the ‘homeless’, or sans domicile fixe, category?
 Certainly not.
 And as much as I blame life to be unfair, I can’t deny the fact that, to this day, it has taught me a lot.
-I can’t say that if I had the power to change the past, I wouldn’t erase this 28th day of July, because I most-likely would do anything for it not to happen.
+I can’t say that if I had the power to change the past, I wouldn’t erase this 28th day of July, because I most likely would do anything for it not to happen.
 And yet, I am grateful for all I’ve learned during these troubling times.

 How could I forget about the caring of my family’s friends and of our neighbors?
 I met some genuinely good-hearted, selfless people.
 I discovered the radiating generosity of mere acquaintances, discussing with them things I never thought I could share with anyone else other than myself — age really is nothing and ‘writing is therapeutic’.
 Friends’ uttermost kindness is one of the most important value to cherish.

 I spent more time wandering in the streets of Paris than ever before, walking around the posh areas of Paris, where people rather liked to take selfies in front of Ferrari’s rather than giving an ounce of their time to people asking for one buck.
 And yet, I cannot forget the image of my mother approaching families sleeping on the streets giving them the last coins in her pocket or the leftovers of our meals in order not to throw them away.
 It has made me more sensitive to homelessness and I have realized that I want to act, unlike our representatives who seem to only care about their high wages despite their letters of support.
 I have witnessed injustice and I want to fight it.
-France possesses enough means to take care about refugees and French homeless citizens.
-Both issues are equally solvable, if only the people was not turning a blind eye to the reality that is poverty in 2016 France.
-If only there was as much people willing to recognize the issue and help as the amount of people watching reality TV shows of people making money, or other television trash programs, whilst channels are pressured to censure documentaries on poverty.
+France possesses enough means to take care of refugees and French homeless citizens.
+Both issues are equally solvable if only the people were not turning a blind eye to the reality that is poverty in 2016 France.
+If only there was as many people willing to recognize the issue and help as the number of people watching reality TV shows of people making money, or other television trash programs, whilst channels are pressured to censure documentaries on poverty.

-This is one of the most painstakingly harsh pieces not to write, because I’ve written so many diary entries about it — but to share in the open space.
+This is one of the most painstakingly harsh pieces not to write because I’ve written so many diary entries about it — but to share in the open space.
 More so, as I am used to sharing life stories from my early teens or childhood, and this one recounts recent events.

 This is not a call for sympathy.
 It is merely me sharing another bit of my story, willing to break the walls of shame and discomfort that society has built around us.
 Do not be afraid to tell your story: the good, the bad and the ugly.